scribbletune/scribbletune.com/_pages/riff.md

 });
 ```

-This will create an array of notes that form the `i III ii` progression of the harmonic minor scale in the key of D.
+This will create an array of notes that form the `i III ii` progression of the harmonic minor scale in the key of D. The notes of each chord will be in the order we set, which is `102`.
+Since JavaScript has a zero based index, 102 implies, the second note, followed by the first note and then the third note, in this example.

 #### Clip

 We'll use these notes inside a function that does this dynamically.
 But before that, a quick note about the array we are going to generate here.
 Typically we'd use the [clip](/documentation/core/clip) method to do this.
 But as of this article, the clip method doesnt know how to merge 2 different styles of subdivisions.
 In this clip, we want the lower notes to be 1/32 notes and the higher notes to be 1/16.
 Hence we'll put together the clip ourselves.

 The clip method just produces an array of object which look like this for each `x` (**MIDI note on**) in the pattern